carlobaldassi/ArgParse.jl/README.md

 ## Changes in release 0.6.0-

 * Added support for Julia v0.7, dropped support for Julia v0.5.
+* Added `exit_after_help` setting to control whether to exit julia after help/version info is displayed (which is still the defult) or to just abort the parsing and return `nothing` instead.

 ## Changes in release 0.5.0